 Step 2: Establish Fuel Card Purchase Controls

-To help minimize company fuel card abuse and other types of fraud, many fuel card companies offer fuel card purchase controls to restrict a card’s ability to purchase fuel.
-Setting restrictions that are right for the drivers and vehicles that make up your fleet can be tricky.
+To help minimize unauthorized fuel purchases and other types of fraud, most vendors offer fuel card purchase controls to restrict a card’s ability to purchase fuel.
+Setting restrictions that are right for the drivers and vehicles that make up your fleet can be a balancing act.
 If controls are too restrictive, your drivers may not be able to buy the fuel they need.
 If they are too lax, then the company is vulnerable to fraud.
-So, how can you determine the fuel card purchase controls that are right for your business?
+So, how can you determine which purchase controls are ideal for your business?

-To find the controls that are best for your business, it is important to first understand what type of controls can be placed on your company fuel cards.
+To find the controls that are best for your business, it is important to first understand the array of available options.
 Most services have the following restrictions available:

 - Gallons or dollars per transaction